Welcome to MCExtensions!

 Download MCExtensions

-Grab the latest version of the MCExtensions plugin here.
-Just drop the .jar file into your server's plugins folder and you're good to go!
+Ready to get started?
+Download the latest version of the MCExtensions plugin below and drop the .jar file into your server's plugins folder.
+That's it — you're up and running!

-The JavaScript API is still evolving and may change significantly in future versions.
+The JavaScript API is still evolving and features may be reworked or removed in upcoming versions.